Jason-Str/Final-Project/README.md

 # Final-Project
-The Final Project for my Python for Data Science Class
+The Final Project for Python for Data Science Class

 Using a Huggingface model to build a toxicity classifier, We used Youtube videos to evaluate how toxicity affects communities.
 In this case it would be the communities of the Youtubers.
 Youtuber commmunities have been steadily increasing throughout the years because of ease of access to the internet and Youtube being free.